Society of Deaf and Hard of Hearing Nova Scotians

 Assistive Devices Loan Program

-Funded by United Way Cape Breton, this program allows people to borrow a piece of equipment prior to purchase or to borrow it to make their home accessible for a visiting friend or family member.
+This program allows people to borrow a piece of equipment prior to purchase or to borrow it to make their home accessible for a visiting friend or family member.
 Items include TTY’s, amplified phones, flashing/vibrating alarm clocks, personal and public FM systems, infrared systems, personal assistive listeners, etc.

 If you would like to borrow any of our devices, please visit our office at 762 Victoria Rd, Sydney, N.S